waleoyediran/waleoyediran.github.io/_posts/2015-07-16-event-driven-android.md

 The event-driven paradigm allows for high decoupling between various application components.
 Example includes Activity-Fragment, Service-Activity communication.
 The example code implements a simple Service-Activity communication.

 The full source code of the example is available on [Github].
+If you have got questions, contributions, corrections, please leave a comment below.